 On a Thursday afternoon, in a Dartmouth computer lab, 20 girls from the Upper Valley, ages 8 through 13, tap keyboards, instructing the machines to make cartoon kittens and gremlins dance on their screens.

-They’re members of “Girls Who Code,” a new after-school club started by Nidhi Singh, who works in Dartmouth’s Information, Technology, and Consulting Organization (ITC).
+They’re members of “Girls Who Code,” a new after-school club started by Nidhi Singh, who works in Dartmouth’s (ITC).
 “Coding is converting human language to machine language, and girls as well as boys need to learn the many ways of doing that,” says Singh.

 Growing up in India, Singh says, she didn’t know many women who made their living programming computers.